ljuben97/VueJS-To-Do-List/README.md

 ### Remove an activity

-To remove an activity hover on the 'x' icon next to the activity you want to be removed.
-The 'x' icon will turn red and all you have to is click on it.
+To remove an activity hover over the 'x' icon next to the activity you want to be removed.
+The 'x' icon will turn red and all you have to do is click on it.
 The activity will be removed.

 #### Note

-**The CSS styling code was _not_ done by me.
+**The CSS styling code was _NOT_ done by me.
 All that I can be accounted for is the HTML code and the Vue scripts**